 Data on appropriate infrastructures, site-specific soil nutrient content, landscape-level data (slope, crops, water management, etc.), site-specific fertilizer and pesticide application rate are all missing.
 In addition, datasets that were stated as incomprehensive and incomplete include: weather and climatic data are abroad; there is low awareness and promotion of new technologies; limited access to research data and interpretation; data on protected area is unknown; there is low cohesion and coordination of land conservation practices

 The stakeholders are ready to explore opportunities by addressing some of the challenges especially on data accessibility and hopefully it will lead to creation of businesses.
 There are successful case studies that are recognized at the national and sub-national level.

 At the national level, Twigire Muhinzi National Extension System is an example of a successful initiative by the Rwandan Government.
 The initiative has decentralized extension services up to the local level using farmer field schools and farmer-to-farmer extension approach is aligned with the national agricultural extension strategy whose broad objective is to achieve food security, alleviate poverty and a pillar of the national economy.
-Additionally, the initiative fosters the development of farmer cooperatives and organizations that will generally enhance farmers way of farming.
+Additionally, the initiative fosters the development of farmer cooperatives and organizations that will generally enhance farmers' way of farming.
 In the long run, farmers will be able to access resources, agricultural information and markets efficiently thus boosting their income and trading power.

 Smart Nkunganire System, Regreening App, and Tearfund are examples of successful initiatives that stakeholders are familiar with at the sub-national level.